 , so that we can infer 3D

 information from 2D observations?
 How do we handle discontinuities, and how do we make the differentiation as

 efficient as possible?
 How do we differentiate rendering with arbitrary geometry and material representations, while

-modelling physical phenomona such as occlusion, surface and volumetric scattering, dispersion, and diffraction?
+modeling physical phenomena such as occlusion, surface, and volumetric scattering, dispersion, and diffraction?
 Ultimately, we want to build a differentiable renderer that can generate and differentiate noise-free

-million-pixel-images with billions of varied primitives within seconds, while accurately modelling optics.
+million-pixel-images with billions of varied primitives within seconds, while accurately modeling optics.
 We want to

 use the renderer for artificial intelligence agents to inference 3D information, for reconstructing detailed 3D models